-Flagger Training is a specialized Entry-Level Skills Training course for trainees pursuing specific work as a Flag Person.
-There are no prerequisites besides some very basic familiarity with traffic laws.
+Traffic Control Person or Flagger Training is a specialized Entry-Level course aimed at individuals pursuing work as a Flag Person.
+There are no prerequisites besides basic familiarity with traffic laws.
 However, Wilderness Awareness may be a useful companion course.

-The one-day or online Flagger course covers the federal and provincial regulations concerning flaggers and when a flagger is required.
+This two-day or online Flagger course covers the federal and provincial regulations concerning flaggers.
 The course then details proper traffic control procedures and flagger safety protocols.
 Trainees learn about the various methods that can be used to control traffic (flags, signs, pilot cars, etc), the differences between them, and when one means of traffic control might be preferable to another.
 Trainees also learn how to adapt to adverse situations including emergency vehicles, traffic accidents, and changing road conditions.
 Finally, trainees learn proper procedures for communicating with other flag persons, tracking incidents, reporting to supervisors, and handling emergencies.

 Trainees who complete this course are certified to work as Flagger in non-high-risk locations.
 Flaggers looking to work in high-risk locations must be certified through specific provincial agencies.